-If you think you are good to go once you master the art of watering, you are wrong!
-The amount and the quality of water both are crucial for Prayer Plants.
+The amount and the quality of water are both crucial for Prayer Plants.

-Chloride accumulates in the leaf tissue, and the accumulation may cause burn.
+Meanwhile, Chloride accumulates in the leaf tissue, which causes burns.
 Similarly, excessive fluoride hampers photosynthesis.

 Tips to Maintain the Water Quality

-- You can also use tap water but only after letting it sit for a night.
+- Only use tap water after letting it sit for a night or two.

 3. Root Bound

 Prayer Plants aren’t much prone to root-bound as they have a shallow root system.

 When the plant is root bound, it cannot function fully and goes under stress.
 In this condition, leaves may start to curl.

 Besides that, root-bound Prayer plant often has roots poking out from the drain holes and take a long time to soak water.